In order to stand out in a virtual interview try thinking both inside and outside of the standard interview norms for an in-person interview.

 Finally, end every interview with a Thank you to your interviewer(s) and always with a genuine smile.

-A superlative job interview accomplished!
+A great virtual job interview accomplished!

 Picture Source: Adobe Stock